WTTJ/linear-kanban-metrics/.github/scripts/ai_test_runner_prompt.md

-# Smart Test Selection AI Prompt
+# AI Test Runner Prompt

 You are an expert Ruby developer analyzing code changes to determine which tests should be run.